eoinkelly/notes/ios-swift-objc/big-nerd-ranch-guide.md

-* You still have to import the images into your project - the asset catalog just provides the link between the image and what is is used for in code (rather than having the name do that)
+* You still have to import the images into your project - the asset catalog just provides the link between the image and what is is used for in code (rather than having the image file name do that)

 Advantages: